rheehot/kunune/README.md

 I started coding since I was a junior high school student, and now I'm completely settled in the Javascript language.

-While creating my own web service, I was able to experience the whole web's operation in person.
+While creating [my own web service](, I was able to experience the whole web's operation in person.

 <!--
 **Kunune/kunune** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.